rezervemoney/gitbooks/mechanics-rzr/protocol-controlled-value-pcv.md

 ## How PCV Accumulates in RZR

 1. **Bond Sales -** Users purchase RZR at a discount by depositing assets (e.g., USDC, DAI, LP tokens).
 These assets flow directly into PCV, strengthening the protocol’s collateral backing.
 (Read [PCV by Sherpies](https://medium.com/sherpa-library/in-pcv-we-trust-e07ed4c5051))
 2. **Harberger-Tax Inflows -** Every sRZR holder self-assesses their position’s value and pays a continuous tax (e.g., 5% APR) on that valuation.
-These recurring payments accrue in PCV as a stable revenue stream, even when bond demand wanes.&#x20;
+These recurring payments accrue in PCV as a stable revenue stream, even when bond demand wanes.
 3. **Yield Deployments -** PCV assets may be strategically deployed—such as providing liquidity to new pools or farming yield—then harvested and returned to PCV, compounding the treasury over time

 ### Uses of PCV in RZR